uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 The reporting tools will be installed by default; all the upgrade to a newer version, will install the reporting tools as well.

-We provide a new package installed in the hub system:
+We provide a new package:
 - to setup the reporting DB schema,
 - to setup and manage the reporting database,
 - to setup and manage DBs in all Uyuni Server.